lvirard/coasthf/README.md

 # coasthf
-An app to easyli visualize oceanographic data from Coast-HF network
+An app to easily visualize oceanographic data from Coast-HF network